 Enter the number of Arrests for each of the following crimes that occurred in or on Noncampus buildings or property.

 Do NOT include drunkenness or driving under the influence in Liquor law violations.

 Number of Arrests

-Crime 2015 2016 2017
+Crime 2016 2018

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
 Drug abuse violations 0 0 0

 c.
 Liquor law violations 0 0 0

 Enter the number of Arrests for each of the following crimes that occurred on Public Property.

 Do NOT include drunkenness or driving under the influence in Liquor law violations.

 Number of Arrests

-Crime 2015 2016 2017
+Crime 2016 2018

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
 Drug abuse violations 0 0 0

 c.
 Liquor law violations 0 0 0

-Enter the number of persons referred for disciplinary categories. action for crimes that o ccurred On Campus f or each of the follo owing Do not include disciplinary actions that were strictly for school policy violations.
+Enter the number of persons referred for disciplinary action for crimes that occurred On Campus for each of the following categories.
+Do not include disciplinary actions that were strictly for school policy violations.
 If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

 Do NOT include drunkenness or driving under the influence in Liquor law violations.

-Nun nber of persons referred Disciplinary Action d for Crime 2015 2016 2017 a.
-Weapons: carrying, possessing, etc. 0 () 0 b.
-Drug abuse violations 0 () 0 c.
-Liquor law violations 0 () 0
+Number of persons referred for Disciplinary Action

+Crime 2016 2017 2018

+a.
+Weapons: carrying, possessing, etc. 0 0 0

+b.
+Drug abuse violations 0 0

+c.
+Liquor law violations 0 0 0